 Males who are high school seniors or college students are invited to participate in this contest.
 Please click on the link below to download the EMBODI Scholarship Application.

 EMBODI Scholarship Application (.doc) | EMBODI Scholarship Application (.pdf)

-Please submit essays to Dr. Dollie Hudspeth (email@example.com).
-Participants who submit a scholarship essay on or before the deadline of April 16th will receive a gift card.
+Please submit essays to Dr. Dollie Hudspeth (firstname.lastname@example.org).
+Participants who submit a scholarship essay will receive a gift card.
 This event is a collaboration between the following partners: St. Philip's College, Northeast Lakeview College, the San Antonio Alumnae Chapter of Delta Sigma Theta Sorority, Incorporated, and the Myra Davis Hemmings Resource Center.